daiwikmh/sidetrade/server/SETUP.md

 ## Testing the Bot

 ### 1. Open Telegram
-Search for `@sidetradeshift_bot` or visit: https://t.me/sidetradeshift_bot
+Search for `@yurishift_bot` or visit: https://t.me/yurishift_bot

 ### 2. Start the Bot
 Send: `/start`

 You should see:
 ```
-🚀 Welcome to sidetradeShift DApp!
+🚀 Welcome to SIDETRADE DApp!

 Your gateway to seamless cross-chain token swaps powered by SideShift.ai